 The AEHF system program of record consists of multiple satellites in geosynchronous earth orbit that provides 10 times the throughput of the 1990s-era satellites with a substantial increase in coverage for users.
 The first AEHF launched on Aug.
 14, 2010, followed by launches on May 4, 2012, Sept.
 18, 2013, Oct.
 17, 2018, and Aug.
 8, 2019.
 The next launch is scheduled for early CY20.
 AEHF provides continuous 24-hour coverage between north and south poles.
 The AEHF system is composed of three segments: space (the satellites), ground (mission control and associated communications links) and terminals (the users).
 The segments will provide communications in a specified set of data rates from 75 bps to approximately 8 Mbps.
 The space segment consists of the on-orbit satellite systems utilizing crosslink communications to allow for full AEHF and other satellites.
 The mission control segment controls satellites on orbit, monitors vehicle health and provides communication system planning and monitoring.
 This segment is highly survivable, with both fixed and mobile control stations.
 System uplinks and crosslinks will operate in the extremely high frequency range.
 The terminal segment includes fixed and ground mobile terminals, ship and submarine terminals, and airborne terminals used by all of the Services and international partners.
 MILSATCOM is responsible for acquisition of the space and ground segments as well as the Air Force terminal segments.
 Other services will acquire their own terminals.

-Primary Function: Near-worldwide, secure, survivable satellite communications
+Primary Function: Worldwide, secure, survivable satellite communications

-(Current as of Dec 2016)
+(Current as of July 2019)